ELELAB/PPI2PDB/string2pdb/README.md

 # Description:
-This script extracts filtered interactors for a specified target from the STRING database, using the STRING API.
+- This script extracts filtered interactors for a specified target from the STRING database, using the **STRING API**.
+- It searches only in the **physical** subnetwork of STRING by default, but can be adjusted to parse the entire database (functional network).
-It provides the combined score of the confidence of each interaction (**String score**), along with the three components of the physical network interaction score: **Experimental score**, **Database score** and **Text mining score**.
+- It provides the combined score of the confidence of each interaction (**String score**), along with the three components of the physical network interaction score:
-**Database score** > 0 threshold is being used to retrieve only reviewed interactors.
+   - **Experimental score**
+   - **Database score**
+   - **Text mining score**.
-The **String Score** threshold is adjustable, allowing the user to specify the desired confidence level for extracted interactions.
+- The **String Score** threshold is adjustable, allowing the user to specify the desired confidence level for extracted interactions.
+- The **Database Score** can be adjusted as well, to specify the desired level of association in curated databases.
-The script also maps the interactors' gene names to their corresponding  primary UniProt ACs using the Uniprot API.
+- The script also maps the STRING identifier of the retrieved interactors to their **primary UniProt ACs**, using the preprocessed
+STRING human protein alias file (https://stringdb-downloads.org/download/protein.aliases.v12.0/9606.protein.aliases.v12.0.txt.gz).

 # Requirements:
 Ensure you have the following installed: